Seema Malhotra

-Seema Malhotra (born 7 August 1972) is a British politician who has served as Parliamentary Under-Secretary of State for Equalities since 2024, and as a Parliamentary Under-Secretary of State in the Foreign, Commonwealth and Development Office since 2025.
+Seema Malhotra (born 7 August 1972) is a British politician who served as Parliamentary Under-Secretary of State for Equalities from 2024 to 2026, and as Parliamentary Under-Secretary of State for Indo-Pacific since 2025.
 A member of Labour Co-op, she has been the Member of Parliament (MP) for Feltham and Heston since 2011.
-She previously sat on the opposition front bench as the Shadow Chief Secretary to the Treasury, Shadow Minister for Business and Consumers, Shadow Minister for Employment and a shadow Home Office minister.
+Malhotra previously sat on the opposition front bench as the Shadow Chief Secretary to the Treasury from 2015 to 2016.

 Early career

 One of five children of Sushil Kumar Malhotra (1941–2014), of Osterley, a shop owner, formerly a financial adviser and an engineer, and his wife Usha, Malhotra was educated at schools in the London Borough of Hounslow, studied politics and philosophy at the University of Warwick and took a postgraduate degree in business and information studies at Aston University.

 Of Indian Punjabi Hindu descent, Malhotra is a former management consultant who worked for Accenture and PriceWaterhouseCoopers.
-She founded the Fabian Women's Network, and was a previous National Chair of the Young Fabians.
+She founded the Fabian Women's Network, and was a previous national chair of the Young Fabians.

 Malhotra was the Labour candidate for the South West constituency in the 2004 London Assembly elections, coming third with 17% of the vote.

 While Labour was in government before 2010, she worked as an adviser to Liam Byrne and Ian Austin when they were regional ministers for the West Midlands.
 Following Gordon Brown's resignation as Labour leader in the wake of the 2010 general election, she was the special adviser to Harriet Harman during her tenure as Leader of the Labour Party.